 The benefits to be derived from migration between countries of similar income levels, such as between Syria and Jordan, for example, are much less evident.
 After all, moving a worker from a low productivity region to another low productivity region is unlikely - other things equal - to increase global output.
 Few studies have looked specifically at the gains from South-South migration (see for example Ratha and Shaw), and they conclude that the gains are smaller across the board than those from South-North migration: the migrants themselves may gain little or lose, their remittance flow is likely to be small, and native workers in the host country may see quite large downward pressure on their wages, especially if the inflow consists mainly of unskilled workers who speak the same language, as in the case of Syrian refugees in Jordan.
 While the overall economic effects of forced migration form one poor country to another are almost certainly negative, there may also be some modest partial benefits, at least for some.
-Even in a poor region, inflows of migrants can boost output and investment, and raise the return to the country of origin, opportunities from trade and reconstruction are likely to materialize.
+Even in a poor region, inflows of migrants can boost output and investment, and raise the return to capital and entrepreneurship.
+Moreover, once the situation stabilizes and some of the migrants return to the country of origin, opportunities from trade and reconstruction are likely to materialize.
 Even these modest positive effects may fail to materialize, however, if the large inflow of refugees causes the country of destination to seed rising ethnic tensions and political instability.